zensend/ruby_phone_number_verification_example/README.md

 Getting Started
 ---------------

 Edit `config.yml` to add your Zensend API key and Redis URL.
+If you're running in production, make sure you add a secret_key as well.

 Run `bundle install` in the root directory